 A picture is worth a thousand words, if it’s the right picture

 If you have a good artist, trust them.
 Don’t overburden the script with descriptive words, trying to micromanage everything.
 This is a collaborative medium.
 Let your artist(s) help build the world/have visual input.
 Let them do best what they do best.
-I’m very lucky to be working with two responsive artists on White Ash (Conor Hughes and Fin Cramb(this will open in a new window)) and they make whatever I write look even better than I could have imagined it.
+I’m very lucky to be working with two responsive artists on White Ash (Conor Hughes and Fin Cramb) and they make whatever I write look even better than I could have imagined it.
 Think of your artists like actors: they can add nuance without changing your intention.